Paul LaPolice

-Paul LaPolice (born June 12, 1970) is an American football coach who is the head coach of the Canadian men's national flag football team.
+Paul "LaPo" LaPolice (born June 12, 1970) is an American football coach who is the head coach of the Canadian men's national flag football team.
 He is also a broadcaster for TSN.

 He has also served as the head coach for the Winnipeg Blue Bombers and Ottawa Redblacks of the Canadian Football League (CFL).
 He is a two-time Grey Cup champion as an assistant coach, with the Saskatchewan Roughriders in 2007 and with the Winnipeg Blue Bombers in 2019.

 Early life and education

 LaPolice was born and raised in Nashua, New Hampshire.
 After graduating from Nashua High School, he attended Plymouth State College where he played as a wide receiver on the football team.
 LaPolice earned his Bachelor of Science degree in physical education in 1994.

 Coaching career

 Early career

 He broke into the coaching ranks in 1993 at Maine Maritime Academy where he served as the receivers and tight ends coach on a 9–1 team that won the NEFC and ECAC championship.
 The next year, he coached receivers at Western Connecticut State University.
 He left to become the receivers coach at the University of New Hampshire for the next two seasons (1995–1996).
 In 1997, he was named the quarterbacks and receivers coach at Rensselaer Polytechnic Institute.
 The following year, he was promoted to offensive coordinator where his offences broke 21 offensive school records in two seasons (1998–1999).
 In 1998, tailback Krishaun Gilmore was named UCAA and ECAC Player of the Year and a first team all American selection and finished second in the nation in rushing under LaPolice.
 The next year, quarterback Matt Robbens was also named UCAA and ECAC Player of the Year making the second in two years under LaPolice, as he led Rensselear to an undefeated regular season.